Course Title: Professional Practice Seminar Series

 - Apply new professional understandings of art practice with creativity and initiative

-- Participate in a critical dialogue about your creative practice
+- Engage in a critical dialogue about your creative practice

 - Develop an advanced body of knowledge with reference to cultural, social and political spheres of the contemporary art sector